Lois-Wong/Detecting-Suicide-Ideation/README.md

 ### Methodology

 Holdout cross validation is implemented.
 Models were trained on the training set and validated with the test set.
-Additionally, RandomizedSearchCV evaluated models using accuracy score, and fine tuned each model's hyperparameters to maximize this metric.
-Accuracy is suitable because we have a balanced dataset.
-Accuracy measures the proportion of correctly predicted observations out of total observations and is calculated as (True Positive count + True Negative count) / (Total count).
+Additionally, RandomizedSearchCV was used to evaluate models using accuracy score, and fine tuned each model's hyperparameters to maximize this metric.
+Accuracy is suitable because we have a balanced dataset and measures the proportion of correctly predicted observations out of total observations.
+It is calculated as (True Positive count + True Negative count) / (Total count), or

+$$
+\frac{TP + TN}{TP + TN + FP + FN}
+$$

 Four models were trained, fine-tuned, and will be later compared to find the best model for this task.

 **Naive Bayes Model:** A pipeline object is created to standardize the data using TF-IDF and instantiate a Naïve Bayes model.
-RandomizedSearchCV is used to find the optimal alpha value (options: [1, 0.1, 0.01, 0.001, 0]), which turned out to be 0.1
+RandomizedSearchCV is used to find the optimal alpha value (options: [1, 0.1, 0.01, 0.001, 0]), which turned out to be 0.1.

 **Logistic Regression Model:** A pipeline object is created to standardize the data using TF-IDF and instantiate a Logistic Regression model.
 RandomizedSearchCV is used to find (1) the optimal penlaty, with the options being ['l1', 'l2', 'none'] and (2) whether an intercept term should be included (options: [True, False]).
 The best model has l2 penalty and an intercept term.